Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Did William Shakespeare know of this publication?
 Being well read, he almost certainly would have known of its existence.
 Whether he was inspired by it to write 17 sonnets is anyone's guess.

-More Analysis Line by Line of Sonnet 1 - Metre
+Analysis Line by Line of Sonnet 1 - What is The Metre?

 Iambic pentameter, trochee and spondee